pan-alexey/corvi/README.md

 # corvi
-http client width
+http client like promise

-concurency mode
+Client with:
+retry
 timeout

+Builder with:
+series
 paralell
-middleware
+competing